 Regular Payroll: Financial Operations is staffed with ten full-time positions.
 The budget reflects contract settlements in addition to estimated merit increases for eligible employees.
-In fiscal year 2023, the positions of Payroll Supervisor and Financial Analyst are added.
+In fiscal year 2023, the positions of Payroll Coordinator and Financial Analyst are added.

-Temporary Payroll: This appropriation funded a part-time Office Operations Specialist assisting with the American Rescue Plan Act Reporting.
+Temporary Payroll: This appropriation funds a part-time office operations specialist assisting with the American Rescue Plan Act Reporting.
 With the addition of a full time Financial Analyst I, this funding is eliminated in fiscal year 2023.